From Ongoing, a working essay

 That so fundamental a change as amending the Constitution is milling about casually in the air and that the economic and fiscal condition of the country is increasingly in doubt should be enough to convince Hispanic/Latinos of the need to develop a new way forward.

-Whether we want to believe it, America is in trouble—real trouble.
-Its current travails are not about one prolonged economic recession.
+Whether we want to believe it, America’s current travails are not about one prolonged economic recession but about a process that began years ago, at about the country’s new demography began to gain momentum, driven more so by the dramatic decline of the birthrates of the white, non-Hispanic/Latino population.
 For years we were warned about the structural changes in the economy that would cause millions of Americans to lose their jobs.
 Those forces gathered intensity during the last 40 years, and whole industries began to crumble before our eyes.
 The steel, automobile, textile, furniture and a host of other industrial sectors buckled.
 If they exist at all today, they mimic their former selves.